creativemarket/chef-gluster/README.md

 Usage
 -----

 On two or more identical systems, attach the desired number of dedicated disks to use for Gluster storage.
 Add the `gluster::server` recipe to the node's run list and add any appropriate attributes, such as volumes to the `['gluster']['server']['volumes']` attribute.
 If the cookbook will be used to manage disks, add the disks to the `['gluster']['server']['disks']` attribute; otherwise format the disks appropriately and add them to the `['gluster']['server']['volumes'][VOLUME_NAME]['disks']` attribute.
-Once all peers for a volume have configured their bricks, the 'master' peer (the first in the array) will create and start the volume.
+Once all peers for a volume have configured their bricks, the 'master' peer (the last in the array) will create and start the volume.

 For clients, add the gluster::default or gluster::client recipe to the node's run list, and mount volumes using the `gluster_mount` LWRP.
 The Gluster volume will be mounted on the next chef-client run (provided the volume exists and is available) and added to /etc/fstab.